 - 3-1) The protected application does not have the agent filter installed. - 3-1) Redeploy the application with the agent filter installed and the log-in configuration added.
-For more information, see Chapter 4, "Post-Installation Tasks of Policy Agent 2.2 for Sun Java System Application Server 8.1." - 3-2) The agent filter is operating in a mode that does not support J2EE policies. - 3-2) Change the agent filter mode to either ALL or J2EE_POLICY. - 3-3) The agent realm is not installed for the deployment container. - 3-3) To ensure that the agent realm is properly configured, see "Key Features and Tasks Performed With Sun Java System Application Server 8.1" on page 111. - 3-4) The agent realm is installed and configured correctly but was previously disabled. - 3-4) For information on disabling the agent realm, see "Disabling the Agent Realm of Policy Agent 2.2 for Sun Java System Application Server 8.1" on page 111. - 3-5) An invalid password was specified for the agent profile user during the agent installation.
-J2EE agents authenticate with Access Manager using an agent profile, which is created in Access Manager Console. - 3-5) Using Access Manager Console, ensure that a valid agent profile exists.
+For more information, see Chapter 4, "Post-Installation Tasks of Policy Agent 2.2 for Apache Tomcat 6.0." - 3-2) The agent filter is operating in a mode that does not support J2EE policies. - 3-2) Change the agent filter mode to either ALL or J2EE\POLICY. - 3-3) An invalid password was specified for the agent profile user during the agent installation.
+J2EE agents authenticate with Access Manager using an agent profile, which is created in Access Manager Console. - 3-3) Using Access Manager Console, ensure that a valid agent profile exists.
 Using the command line, encrypt the agent profile password with the agentadmin --encrypt command.
 In the J2EE AMAgent.properties configuration file, ensure that the following properties have the updated agent profile name and password: